UK Medical Licensing Assessment

 Example topic: Clinical haematology

-A 52-year-old male presents to the emergency department with a severe nosebleed that has been ongoing for 45 minutes.
-He has a known history of hypertension, for which he is taking medication.
-On examination, his blood pressure is found to be 180/100 mmHg and his heart rate is 98 bpm.
-Despite initial interventions, including pinching his nose and leaning forward, the bleeding has not stopped.
-Laboratory tests reveal a haemoglobin level of 120 g/L and a platelet count of 150,000/µL.
-What is the most appropriate action to take next in managing this patient?
+A 52-year-old man presents to the emergency department with a severe episode of epistaxis that has been ongoing for 45 minutes.
+He reports a history of hypertension, which is currently managed with medication.
+On examination, his blood pressure is 180/100 mmHg and heart rate is 98 bpm.
+Despite initial measures such as pinching the nose and leaning forward, the bleeding has not subsided.
+Laboratory investigations reveal a haemoglobin level of 120 g/L and platelet count of 150,000/µL.
+What is the most appropriate next step in the management of this patient?

 TestResult